davidatlpark/davidatlpark/README.md

 # 👋 Hi, I'm David Park 👨‍💻

-🚀 Hi I'm David!
-I'm a fullstack engineer with a strong foundation in TypeScript, JavaScript, Ruby, PostgreSQL, and the MERN stack, co-creator of Unilogs, a reliable, scalable log observability platform for distributed systems.
+🚀 I'm a fullstack engineer with a strong foundation in TypeScript, JavaScript, Ruby, PostgreSQL, and the MERN stack, co-creator of Unilogs, a reliable, scalable log observability platform for distributed systems.
 When away from code, you'll find me at the gym, on the basketball court, cheering for Atlanta sports, or caring for underserved patients.

 ---